In 1940 Carole starred in the sex-change comedy

 Carole and John Hubbard

-Her costumes were designed by Royer.
-She loved the pink dress from the finale so much that she later wore it to the 1941 Academy Awards.
+Before production began Carole lost twenty pounds and had cosmetic surgery on her nose.
+The costumes were designed by Royer.
+She loved the pink dress from the film so much that she later wore it to the 1941 Academy Awards.
 Turnabout was

 released on May 17, 1940.
-It's tagline was "A Model Man Was He ...
-Until The Stock Made A Mistake".
-The plot was very controversial especially a scene where a man finds out he is pregnant.
-The Legion of Decency gave the movie an objectionable rating.
+The plot was considered so controversial that the Legion of Decency gave the movie an objectionable rating.
 Carole brought her boyfriend Willis Hunt and her mother Clara to the premiere at Grauman's Chinese Theater.
 The movie became a modest hit and she got rave reviews for her comedic performance.
 She later said it was one of her favorite films.
-Carole and John Hubbard would work together again in Road Show.
-Tragically in 1946 Donald Meek would commit suicide.
 Turnabout was made

 into a short-lived television series starring Sharon Gless and Rick Springfield in 1979.